 Self-Study and Assessment

 Self-study is a central task of accreditation.
 The self-study process and resulting self-study report are themselves forms of assessment.
-Good assessment is based upon a simple, systematic, and sustainable approach that covers both institutional and educational effectiveness and informs institutional planning (see General Institutional Standards, Standard 1, section 1.2.2, and also Educational and Degree Program Standards, Standard ES, section 6).
+Good assessment is based upon a simple, systematic, and sustainable approach that covers both institutional and educational effectiveness and informs institutional planning (see General Institutional Standards, Standard 1, section 1.2.2, and also Educational Standard, Standard ES, section 6).

-Schools preparing for initial or comprehensive accreditation evaluations should begin their self-study process by reviewing the General Institutional Standards and the Educational and Degree Program Standards, as well as the Procedures adopted by the member schools of the Commission.
-Other helpful resources include the Handbook of Accreditation, especially Section Two: Guidelines for Schools Conducting Self-Studies and Section Three: Guidelines for Institutions Receiving Accreditation Evaluation Committees.
+Schools preparing for initial or comprehensive accreditation evaluations should begin their self-study process by reviewing the General Institutional Standards, the Educational Standard, and the Degree Program Standards, as well as the ATS Commission Policies and Procedures adopted by the member schools of the Commission.
+Other helpful resources include the Self-Study Handbook, especially Chapter Two: Guidelines for Schools Conducting Self-Studies and Chapter Three: Guidelines for Institutions Receiving Accreditation Evaluation Committees.

 Some Assessment Tools from ATS

 Checklist for Effective Assessment (05/29/15)